michaelshiloh/robotaPsyche/weeklySchedule.md

 - Read  [*No Woman Born*](https://hell.pl//agnus/anglistyka/2211/C.%20L.%20Moore%20-%20No%20Woman%20Born.pdf)
   by C. L. Moore

-- Sonya and Hassan to lead our discussion
+- Snehil and Genie to lead our discussion
 	- **Important**: I have revised the instructions in the syllabus.
 Please read [here](https://github.com/michaelshiloh/robotaPsyche/blob/main/syllabus.md#student-led-discussions)